Family and Community Engagement Councils

 Alberta’s Family and Community Engagement Councils (FCECs) are the way we connect with our communities.
 They help us understand where we’re making a difference, where more support is needed and where we can work better together to achieve the results Albertans want and need.

 Recruitment for council members took place in the spring of 2014.
-Once FCECs are established and fully operational, recruitment will be ongoing.
 The Alberta government received around 700 applications and completed interviews with about 260 candidates across the province.
-It’s anticipated that the members of the FCEC will be appointed soon.
 Thanks to everyone who applied and participated.
+Updates will be provided when they come available.

 - work with communities to identify social issues, opportunities, challenges and potential solutions